kayjoseph/sales-marketing-sql-analysis/README.md

 GROUP BY territory, orderdate::date
 ORDER BY territory, order_date;

 4.Which branch crossed the $100,000 revenue milestone first?
-(CTE + cumulative sum)

 WITH daily_revenue as (
 select